wiedymi/subforge/docs/formats/vobsub.md

 ## Images

-- Default parsing decodes bitmap data into `image` effects (`format: 'indexed'`).
+- Default parsing decodes bitmap data into `event.image` (`format: 'indexed'`).
 - Use `decode: 'rle'` to keep raw RLE data and skip bitmap decoding.
-- Use `decode: 'none'` to skip sub packet parsing and keep only timing (no image effects).
+- Use `decode: 'none'` to skip sub packet parsing and keep only timing (no image data).

 ## Parsing